The Blue Lamp: Plot

-In his arrogance, Riley goes to Police Headquarters to provide a false alibi for himself.
+In his arrogance, Riley goes to police headquarters to provide a false alibi for himself.
 All this accomplishes is to convince the police to place him under 24-hour watch.

-Riley is caught with the help of professional criminals and dog-track bookmakers who identify the murderer as he tries to hide in the crowd at White City greyhound track in west London.
-The kudos of arresting Riley falls to young Andy Mitchell.
+Riley is caught with the help of professional criminals and dog-track bookmakers, who identify him as he tries to hide in the crowd at White City greyhound track in West London.
+Credit for arresting Riley falls to young Mitchell.